Is Real Estate Crowdfunding a Good Investment?

 - Direct Mortgage Notes (I hold the entire note)

-I my portfolio, I have begun to “migrate” more of the capital from the other crowdfunding platforms to Alphaflow and high “capital stack” REIT investments.
-I find the income stream more consistent, and actually more protected with this approach.
+I have moved the capital from crowdfunding platforms to higher “capital stack” REIT investments (preferred stocks and bonds) in my portfolio.
+I find the income stream more consistent and more protected with this approach.

-Real estate-backed loans are safer (much safer than P2P loans), as they have an asset underlying the loan.
-If you watch the LTV ratio (loan-to-value ratio) and keep it 75% and below, you have a good chance at recouping your entire principal in the case of a default.
+Real estate-backed loans are safer (much safer than P2P loans) as they have an asset underlying the loan.
+If you watch the LTV ratio (loan-to-value ratio) and keep it 75% and below, you have a fair chance of recouping the majority of your principal in the case of a default.